Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 1. Prayer Request

 Instead of focusing on the problem, talk to the Prayer Solver.
-Pray to God and let Him know that you are anxious about what the outcome of your doctor's visit will be.
-Let God know that you are concerned about expensive auto repairs and you get nervous every time you take your car in to be serviced.
+Pray to God and let Him know that you are anxious about the result of your doctor's visit.
+Let God know that you are nervous about taking your car to be serviced.
 Surely, God knows about your situation, but He wants to hear it from you.

 Remind yourself that Philippians 4:6 says, "Be anxious for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God."

 Read a passage in the Bible that speaks to your particular need.
 Scriptures will help you take your mind off of your problem and focus and God.